shivam15668/iso/README.md

-Few Steps involved in process for creading a Shodan clone 1.
+Few Steps involved in process for creading a Shodan clone

- Getting SSL certificates from server
+# Getting SSL certificates from server
+ 1. start by installing ubuntu LTS on windows / use Linux , if available